-- We have a robust Induction programme in place for welcoming new learners to our school. - We have systems in place that record what aspects of our environment help children learn and this information is passed on in transition. - We have very good relationships with any feeder settings as well as settings children move onto. - Examples of support for transition include home visits in Reception, visits to pre-school settings if required, Transition books for vulnerable pupils on moving to a new class, TAs' visits to secondary schools with parents and/or children, Year 6 Transition programme for identified pupils, SENCo and key staff attend meetings at pre-school and secondary school, secondary school staff invited to Year 6 Annual Review, 'Top Tips for behaviour' for identified pupils moving onto secondary school, staff swap, eg Year 6 TA spend time in secondary school.
+We have a robust Induction programme in place for welcoming new learners to our setting.
+We have systems in place that record what aspects of our environment help children/young people learn and this information is passed on in transition.
+We have very good relationships with any feeder settings as well as settings children/young people move onto, eg home visits in Reception, visits to pre-school settings if required, Transition books for vulnerable pupils on moving to a new class, TAs' visits to secondary schools with parents and/or children, Year 6 Transition programme for identified pupils, SENCo and key staff attend meetings at pre-school, Secondary school staff invited to Y6 Annual Review, 'Top Tips for behaviour' for identified pupils moving onto secondary school, staff swap, eg Y6 TA spent time in secondary school.